Zelenskyy: Battle for Kherson was D-Day-like watershed

 “Everywhere, when we liberate our land, we see one thing — Russia leaves behind torture chambers and mass burials. … How many mass graves are there in the territory that still remains under the control of Russia?"
 Zelenskyy pointedly asked.

-Large parts of eastern and southern Ukraine are still under Russian control, and the city of Kherson itself remains within reach of Moscow's shells and missiles.

-The end of Russia’s occupation of the city — the only provincial capital seized since the February invasion — has sparked days of celebration.
-But as winter approaches, its remaining 80,000 residents are without heat, water or electricity, and short on food and medicine.

-Ukrainian authorities say there are signs of atrocities emerging, just as in other liberated areas.
+Ukrainian authorities say there are signs of atrocities emerging in Kherson, just as in other liberated areas.

 ———